mongodb-industry-solutions/wind-turbine-diagnostics/README.md

 # mongodb-wind-turbine
 A tongue in cheek demonstration of using mongodb's vector search to determine issues with wind turbines

-Create a file called .env in the directory with add_audio.py and add your atlas connection string
+Create a file called .env in the main directory alongside the add_audio.py file and add your atlas connection string.
+Then copy this file in to the nodeUI directory too.

 MONGO_CONNECTION_STRING="mongodb+srv://connectionstringfromatlas"